danielt17/Reverse-cyclic-redundancy-check-CRC-/README.md

 #### User mode:

 Lets say we choose user mode by entering 2.
-We are now asked to enter the polynomial degree, the algorithm assumes we know the degree of the CRC.
-In this example i choose to enter a polynomial degree of 40.
+We are now asked to enter the polynomial degree.
+The algorithm assumes we know the degree of the CRC.
+In this example we choose to enter a polynomial degree of 40.

 ```
 You choose: user mode.